-6.1 The University will inform the student in writing of its decision and the reasons for it in an Outcome Letter.
+- 6.1 The University will inform the student in writing of its decision and the reasons for it in an Outcome Letter.
 The letter will provide information about any sanction(s) imposed and the reasons for this.
-The letter will also identify the internal appeals procedures and will be sent to the student normally within ten (10) working days after the hearing (or subject to section A.6.5 after an admission if one is made).
+The letter will also identify the internal appeals procedures and will be sent to the student normally within ten (10) working days after the hearing (or subject to section A.6.5 after an admission if one is made). - 6.2 The University will inform the person who made the allegation when the process has been concluded and whether a breach in the University Regulations was found to have taken place or not but will not give any information relating to any sanction given.